Max-Chen2020/cccstudio-ugrs-starter-kit/ccc-website/short-bio.md

 ---
-name: your name # change this!
+name: Haoyang Chen # change this!
 type: current-student # you can leave this as-is
 ---